$ Financial Aid $

 An FSA I.D. is needed by both student and one parent to submit the FAFSA electronically.
 You can create your FSA I.D. in advance at https://fsaid.ed.gov or you can also watch this step by step video on how to create your I.D. https://www.youtube.com/watch?v=K7ihhGk8mCY&feature=youtu.be The Career Center will offer FSA I.D. workshops every Friday at lunch beginning January 18th thru February 22nd.

 FUHS hosted 3 Financial Aid workshops during the Fall.
-We will host one more this Spring, date TBD.
+We will host one more on Wednesday February 27, 2019 from 6:00-7:30pm in the new building room 235.
 For addiitonal help, please see Ms. Dorado or Ms. Conde in the Career Center or check out this informative financial aid presentation from CSUF as anoher resource.
 Financial Aid 101

 Financial Aid explained: Financial Aid 101